Knightscope K3: Autonomous Robot Mall Cop

 DARPA and Office of Naval Research: Sea Hunter, The Military’s First Drone Ship

-is probably big enough for a human crew, but it doesn’t need one.
+The Sea Hunter warship is probably big enough for a human crew, but it doesn’t need one.
 It’s the armed force’s first ship designed to autonomously patrol the sea in search of submarines—a task too vast and tedious for even a ship full of trained human sailors.
-Sea Hunter warship Sea Hunter‘s custom navigation algorithms ensure the 132-foot-long craft obeys maritime right-of-way rules to avoid collisions with other vessels.
+Sea Hunter‘s custom navigation algorithms ensure the 132-foot-long craft obeys maritime right-of-way rules to avoid collisions with other vessels.
 If a two-year trial is successful, the Navy might consider developing drone ships for other tasks, such as deactivating unexploded mines.

 Qualcomm Snapdragon Sense ID, Unhackable Print Scanner

 Hackers have shown they can trick common biometric scanners with faked fingerprints.
 The SenseID sensor makes that nearly impossible.
 It ultrasonically scans